mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

   *Step times for Transformer*
 </a>

+- The top left graph in each figure shows the total training time `total = compute + communication`
+- Computation times are `compute = fwd + bwd + opt`
+- Communication times are precisely measured to take only into account communication of tensors between workers.

-As expected, we can see that compute steps take less time as we increase the number of nodes, while communication increasingly takes more and more time, following a logarithmic path.
+As expected, we can see that compute steps take less time as we increase the number of nodes, while communication increasingly takes more and more time, following a sub-linear path.
 Interestingly, the Transformer model's communication times quickly reach a plateau after 4 workers, while GNMT's communication times keeps increasing.
 This effect is probably due to larger values in the shared tensors.

 Time spent optimizing doesn’t seem to follow the same path, but increases are insignificant (~10 seconds),